custora/fastest-csv/README.md

 Fastest CSV class for MRI Ruby.
 Faster than faster_csv and fasterer-csv.
 On par with csvscan, but supports any delimiter and fast (buffered) writing of CSVs.
 Uses native C code to parse CSV lines in MRI Ruby.
 Java support is de facto deprecated as we don't use it and don't keep it updated.

-Supports standard CSV according to [RFC4180](https://tools.ietf.org/html/rfc4180), with the exception that it permits the delimiter and field separators to be redefined (COMMA and DQUOTE in the RFC4180 grammar, respectively).
+Supports standard CSV according to [RFC4180](https://tools.ietf.org/html/rfc4180), with the exception that it permits the field enclosers and separators to be redefined (DQUOTE and COMMA in the RFC4180 grammar).
 Not designed to support Excel CSVs.

 The interface is a subset of the CSV interface in Ruby 1.9.3.
 The options parameter only accepts col_sep and write_buffer_lines.